-Sharp-eyed subscribers to Scott’s Cheap Flights are familiar with one of our favorite flight search engines: Google Flights.
-Nearly every cheap flight alert we send to subscribers includes a Google Flights sample search so you can easily find and book the amazing deals we send to our 2 million+ members.
+Sharp-eyed members of Scott’s Cheap Flights are familiar with one of our favorite flight search engines: Google Flights.
+Nearly every cheap flight alert we send to members includes a Google Flights sample search so you can easily find and book the amazing deals we send to our 2 million+ members.

 Google Flights is one of the most powerful flight search engines on the internet, both easy to use and with a multitude of features to make airfare hunting easier.
 It's easily the most comprehensive search tool out there for airfare, and while it's not 100% perfect, it's pretty close, especially if you know the inside tips for using it to find the cheapest tickets for your trip.